Stickers by Spirit of Cukson

 Check out these amazing stickers by local Yoeme & Tohono O'odham artist, Alex Sixkiller of Spirit of Cukson!
 Alex gathers inspiration from the Sonoran Desert, celebrating both the original settlement of Cukson, as well as the modern city of Tucson.

-Bring The Rain: The image pays homage to the Tohono O’odham tradition of harvesting saguaro fruit to ensure the continuation of rain throughout the year.
+• Bring The Rain: Two halves of the saguaro fruit, paying homage to the Tohono O’odham tradition of harvesting the fruit to ensure the continuation of rain throughout the year.
+Measures approx. 2.6"x3.3"